 Anna was also looking for coffee and she knew exactly how to find the route.
 A native of Catalonia, Anna was fluent in Spanish and even knew a little of the baffling Basque Language called Euskera.
 She was even a native of the Camino, having walked portions of it in previous years and she was a huge help to us throughout the day as we navigated the learning curve of the Camino.

 As we walked, everything seemed amazing.
-The animals that we saw, including a goat on its hind legs plucking fruit from a tree, the sweeping coastline views, the fellow walkers with their chiseled legs and massive packs including sleeping bags and tents, it was all so much to take in.
-I must have taken hours of video on this day!
+The animals that we saw, including a goat on its hind legs plucking fruit from a tree, the sweeping coastline views, the fellow walkers with their chiseled legs and massive packs, including sleeping bags and tents.

 By the end of walking the Camino del Norte, I would zip past cows, goats, dogs, and breathtaking views without even noticing.
 In the final days of walking, it would take a random peacock or an angry cow charging at a fellow walker (this actually happened) to get me to pause.

 But this time, we knew exactly where we would sleep, so we said goodbye to Anna who was bed racing and needed to get to an albergue stat, and we headed for the beach with our backpacks still strapped on.

 That water on my feet felt amazing.
-Lizz was braver than me and plunged right into the frigid waters, but I just waded in a bit and reflected on what was behind us and what was in store for us.
+Lizz was braver than me and plunged right into the frigid waters, but I just waded in a bit and reflected on what was behind us and tried to imagine what was in store for us.

 Then Lizz and I enjoyed the sunset with a live band and our first “Buen Camino” cheers before heading to buy walking sticks (these would prove to be everything) and turning in for an early night.